braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media.md

 page_order: 5
 layout: dev_guide
 guide_top_header: "Templates and Media"
-guide_top_text: "The Templates and Media feature of Braze allows you to manage templates and upload images for messages in a single, centralized location.
-You can consolidate and organize your templates across the dashboard for a coherent look and feel."
+guide_top_text: "The **Templates and Media** section in Braze allows you to manage templates and upload images for messages in a single, centralized location.
+You can also consolidate and organize your templates across the dashboard for a coherent look and feel."
 search_rank: 2
 page_type: landing
 tool: